Sloat-Poplar Valley Road Bridge Project

 The existing Sloat-Poplar Valley Road Bridge is Bridge Number 09C-0149; the proposed replacement bridge would be Bridge Number 09C-0160.

-The Sloat-Poplar Valley Road bridge was constructed in 1959 as a 21-ft wide, 200-ft three-span concrete deck on steel plate-girder bridge.
+The Sloat-Poplar Valley Road bridge was constructed in 1959 as a 21-ft wide, 200-ft three-span concrete deck on a steel plate girder bridge.

 During the January 1997 flood, the northern span and abutment were washed away.
 The bridge was repaired in the summer of 1997 with two Bailey bridge spans replacing the northern section and a new pier at the previous abutment location.